 The choir program is the core of Red Rose Children’s Choir of Lake County.
 All singers will be assigned to a choir based on their audition or year end evaluation.
-The five choirs are Concertina, Prelude Choir, Concert Choir, Master Singers and Bella Rosa.
+The six choirs are Concertina, Prelude Choir, Concert Choir, Master Singers, Bella Rosa and Boys Choir.

 CONCERTINA CHOIR (K-1)